Logging

 Correlate With Tracing

-As Arrower encourages web applications running in the cloud, they might span multiple machines.
+Your web applications might span multiple machines.

-To make it easy to trace down a "request", arrower adds the traceID
+To make it easy to trace down a "request",

 and spanID